 Nacuity is the leader in innovative treatments for oxidative stress, the widely known, unaddressed disease mechanism hiding in plain sight.
 Oxidative stress has been implicated as a driver of blinding eye diseases and a broad spectrum of serious chronic conditions.
-The company is developing targeted, prescription antioxidant therapies that systemically or locally boost glutathione levels to stop chemically aggressive oxygen molecules from damaging tissue.
+The company is developing targeted, prescription antioxidant therapies that aim to stop chemically aggressive oxygen molecules from damaging tissue.
 Nacuity’s molecules are differentiated, prescription-quality, GMP-grade moieties, which, combined with innovative delivery technologies, are poised to address diseases and conditions involving oxidative stress including retinitis pigmentosa, cataract and cystinosis as well as rare neurological diseases.

 The Amide Advantage

-Nacuity’s refined, prescription-quality amide, NPI-001, has significant advantages over NAC.
-NPI-001 is more lipophilic and more easily permeates cell membranes than NAC.
-In preclinical studies, it has exhibited the ability to cross blood-brain and blood-retinal barriers.
+Nacuity’s refined, prescription-quality amide, NPI-001, has consequential properties for central nervous system use.
+NPI-001 is lipophilic and easily permeates cell membranes.
+In preclinical studies, NPI-001 has exhibited the ability to cross blood-brain and blood-retinal barriers.

 Glutathione

-NPI-001 targets cells’ lack of available cysteine, which is required for intracellular biosynthesis of glutathione.
-Glutathione is the body’s most effective endogenous antioxidant.
-While it is found in every cell, glutathione cannot penetrate cell walls, thus it cannot be supplemented from outside and it must be biosynthesized inside the cell.
+NPI-001 targets cells’ lack of available cysteine, which is required for intracellular biosynthesis of glutathione, the body’s most effective endogenous antioxidant.
+Though it is found in every cell, glutathione cannot penetrate cell walls, thus it cannot be externally supplemented, and it must be biosynthesized inside the cell.
 The substrates, glutamate and glycine, are often present in cells, but some cells lack sufficient cysteine to make additional glutathione.

 NAC

-Previous research with NAC has demonstrated its mechanism of donating cysteine to boost glutathione to treat disease.
-NAC is a well-known, antioxidant moiety that is capable of facilitating glutathione biosynthesis, replenishing glutathione within cells that are undergoing oxidative stress.
+Previous research with NAC demonstrated its mechanism of donating cysteine to boost glutathione to treat disease, replenishing glutathione within cells that are undergoing oxidative stress.
 NAC is approved by numerous regulatory agencies for the treatment of hepatotoxicity caused by acetaminophen overdose, involving replenishment of glutathione in the liver.
 It is also approved as a mucolytic agent.

-Nacuity’s refined, prescription-quality amide, NPI-001, has significant advantages over NAC.
+Nacuity’s refined, prescription-quality amide, NPI-001 (NACA), has significant advantages over NAC.
 NPI-001 is more lipophilic and more easily permeates cell membranes than NAC.
-In preclinical studies, it has exhibited the ability to cross blood-brain1 and blood-retinal barriers.
+In preclinical studies, NPI-001 has exhibited the ability to cross blood-brain1 and blood-retinal2 barriers.

-NPI-001, if demonstrated safe and effective, has the potential to treat a broad set of diseases and conditions associated with oxidative stress and reduced glutathione levels – such as slowing or stopping disease progression in retinitis pigmentosa patients with functioning cones, regardless of their disease-causing genetic mutation.
+NPI-001 has the potential to treat a broad set of diseases and conditions associated with oxidative stress and reduced glutathione levels – such as slowing or stopping disease progression in retinitis pigmentosa patients with functional cones, regardless of their disease-causing genetic mutation.

 Ocular Diseases Involving Oxidative Stress